openworm/org.geppetto.docs/source/usingwidgets.md

 ## Stack Viewer (Docs TBD)
 ## Big Images Viewer (Docs TBD)

-Widgets are normally created using the user interface, to create one manually using the API is the following
+Widgets are normally created using the user interface, to create one manually from the console the following API can be used

 ```
 G.addWidget("PLOT")